 Teaching is not an easy profession, but it’s one of the most important and rewarding careers you can choose for yourself.
-Working in a Quaker institution gives you the change to challenge yourself and will help you grow both as an educator and as an individual.
+Becoming an educator in a Quaker institution gives you the change to challenge yourself and will help you grow both as a teacher and as an individual.

 We do not obsess over our positions in the league tables.
 Our students do well and enjoy their learning because of the atmosphere we create in our schools.
 It’s your hard work and expert knowledge that helps students to learn.

 Lack of Ofsted is a major relief… I wasn’t a Literature teacher, I was an Ofsted Technician.Quaker School teacher comparing their experience in different institutions